wildfish/django-dashboards/docs/dashboards/howto/views.rst

 Please note there are caveats to adding your own routes:

-* If you only want your own views you can disable ``WILDCOEUS_INCLUDE_DASHBOARD_VIEWS``.
+* If you only want your own views you can disable ``DJANGO_DASHBOARDS_DASHBOARD_VIEWS``.
 Noting that you will still be leveraging the component and form fetch views included in the package.
 * If you decide not to use ``DashboardView`` any permissions_classes will not be applied.

 Custom component views
 ----------------------

-Wildcoeus comes bundled with URLs to handle deferred components, however, if need arises you can also add your own.
+django-dashboards comes bundled with URLs to handle deferred components, however, if need arises you can also add your own.
 For example:

 ::